safae-ahb/Bike-Warehouse-SQL-Project./README.md

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Top%20performing%20product%20categories%20based%20on%20total%20sales.PNG)

+The top-performing category is EB with 1,153,425, followed by RC with 999,419.75.
+Other categories include MB (354,662), CC (173,026.875), and HB (160,953.625).
+The lowest-performing category is CB with 46,550.

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Top-performing%20product%20categories%20based%20on%20order%20counts.PNG)

+The top-performing category is EB with 331, followed by BX with 319 and RC with 306.
+Other categories include HB (243), MB (172), CC (157), CB (153), DB (139), and the lowest-performing category is RO with 110.

 - **Employee Sales Performance**:
    - Tracked the highest sales volume and revenue for each employee.

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Employee%20Sales%20Performance%201.PNG)

+William Mussen leads with the highest score, followed by Javas Hegde and Philipp Egger.
+Other top performers include Pénélope Duperré and Haseena al Yousuf.
+At the lower end, Roberta Holloway and Willard Chatman have some of the lowest scores, with Kenneth Weise having the smallest value of 155.

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Employee%20Sales%20Performance%202.PNG)

+  The ranking of employees by total revenue matches their ranking by sales volume .
+For example, William Mussen and Javas Hegde have the highest total revenues, while at the lower end, Roberta Holloway and Kenneth Weise have the smallest totals.

 - **Customer Segmentation**:
    - Identified business partners with the highest number of orders and the highest total sales value by location.

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Customer%20Segmentation%201.PNG)
+  The ranking of business partners by sales volume is as follows:

+The top business partners with the highest sales volume are Bike World Inc (14), followed by Amaze Bikes Inc, MX Bike, and Move by Bike (13 each).
+On the lower end, Trek Cycle AG and Carefree Cycles are among the partners with the smallest sales volume (3 each).

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Customer%20Segmentation%202.PNG)

+  The top locations with the highest total revenue are Mumbai (IN) with 304,612, followed by Jebel Ali Free Zone (DU) with 159,812.625 and Ocala (US) with 158,440.625.
+On the lower end, Berlin Mariendorf (DE) has the smallest total revenue with 21,233.625, followed by Talgarth (GB) with 27,811.

 - **Sales Trends Over Time**:
    - Analyzed sales trends over the past months and years.

   ![image alt](https://github.com/safae-ahb/Bike-Warehouse-SQL-Project./blob/main/Sales%20Trends%20Over%20Time%201.PNG)

+ The total revenue for the years 2018 and 2019, listed by month, is as follows:
+In 2018, The month with the highest revenue was July with 234,312.75.
+On the lower end, January had the lowest total.
+For 2019, January recorded a total of 191,072, while February showed a higher total at 217,406.875.
+June saw a total of 143,820.25, which was the lowest for the year.

 ## Technologies Used